When You Believe: Cover versions

 "When You Believe" was performed by American Idol contestant and winner Candice Glover on the twelfth season of the show.
 A studio recording of the song was also released as a single on iTunes.
 Glover performed "When You Believe" on American Idol on the "Divas" theme night on April 17, 2013.

-Glover's performance was met with praise from the show's judges and it was generally considered the best performance of the night.
+Glover's performance was met with praise from the show's judges and was generally considered the best performance of the night.
 Rolling Stone wrote that Glover "got judges on their feet" with her "impeccable" performance.
-Nicki Minaj exclaimed at the end of the performance that "And that is how you do a Mariah Carey/Whitney Houston song".
+Nicki Minaj exclaimed at the end of the performance that "and that is how you do a Mariah Carey/Whitney Houston song".
 Likewise, Billboard called Glover's performance "best single showing of the night" and commented on the vocal delivery that "she knows precisely when to hit the sweet spot of a song, building up to that point with masterful restraint".
 MTV News commented that Glover "positively slay[ed]" the song.

 The song was recorded by Irish musical ensemble Celtic Woman and released as a single from their fifth studio album Celtic Woman: Songs from the Heart (2010).
 The song also appears on the Japanese release of their seventh studio album Celtic Woman: Believe (2011).
 The song features lead vocals from one of the group's singers Chloë Agnew.
 In an interview for Chicago Music Magazine, Chloë Agnew described the lyrics of the song as "really incredible".
-She stated that "It is a songs that I listen to and wish I had written.
-It’s really so special.
+She stated that "it is a songs that I listen to and wish I had written.
+It's really so special.
 I think a lot of people have found strength and hope in the lyrics.
 It's been really rewarding to meet and talk to people at our meet and greet events come up and tell me how much that song means to them and how it has helped them".
 Irish singer Chloë Agnew recorded the track for her debut album Chloë (2002).